Client Configuration

 | `mcp_external_client_url` | string or EnvVar | - | Public base URL Bifrost uses as the `redirect_uri` against upstream MCP servers |

-### The two roles
+### The client role

 ```json theme={null}